What to do when someone dies

 - the person’s estate (any money, property or assets they left).
 Funeral costs take precedence over other debts

-- money the person had in a bank or building society, although they don’t have to release the money until probate is granted.
+- money the person had in a bank or building society, although they don’t have to release the money until probate (the legal process of distributing the money, property and possessions of the person who's died) is granted.
 If there’s a delay, you may need to pay the costs in the meantime.

 Help with funeral costs